org-arl/unet-blog/_posts/2020-10-31-custom-phy.md

 In a practical system, you may wish to replace the communication scheme (`bytes2signal()` and `signal2bytes()` methods) with something more sophisticated, including FEC coding.
 You may also want to use a stronger error detection scheme (CRC rather than parity bits).
 You'd perhaps also want to consider supporting variable `MTU` and some of the optional features of the PHYSICAL service (e.g. timed transmission, timestamping, etc).

 If you find that Java or Groovy doesn't meet your signal processing needs, you may consider writing the `bytes2signal()` and `signal2bytes()` methods in C (using [JNI](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/)) or in Julia (my preferred choice! -- blog article on this coming up shortly...)

+> **TIP**
+>
+> With Unet audio, C or Julia calls from Java work seamlessly.
+However, if you're running on a real modem, chances are that the modem's JVM sandbox won't let you run non-JVM code directly.
+If you have a coprocessor on your modem, you can run the `phy2` agent on the coprocessor in a fjåge slave container, and you will have no JVM sandbox restrictions.
+Alternatively you can run the `phy2` agent even on your laptop, as long as the laptop is connected over Ethernet to thr modem.
+To start a slave container, just install the Unet community edition on the coprocessor/laptop, and start Unet with `bin/unet sh <ipaddr> 1100` where `<ipaddr>` is replaced by the IP address of your modem, and port 1100 is the API port set on the modem.